Stock issues

 In the formal speech competition genre known as policy debate, a widely accepted doctrine or "debate theory" divides the argument elements of supporting the resolution affirmative into five subtopical issues, called the stock issues.
 Stock issues are sometime referred to as on-case arguments or simply on-case or case arguments as opposed off-case arguments.

 Logicality

 Three issues must first be present in the affirmative case and are the main ideas or values to vote on for taking any action (in policy debate or in everyday life).
 They ask: What are we doing now (inherency stock issue)?
 What could we be doing differently (solvency stock issue)?
 What are the results of what we are doing now versus what we could be doing (significance stock issue)?
-The last stock issue, topicality, is procedural and unique (or one-of-kind or intrinsic or necessary, aka "warranted as presented") to debate as it concerns how germane the plan (specifically, plan as stated) is to the given resolution.
+The last stock issue, topicality, is procedural and unique (or one-of-kind or intrinsic or necessary, "warranted as presented") to debate as it concerns how germane the plan (specifically, plan as stated) is to the given resolution.